trussworks/Engineering-Playbook/infrasec/teardown.md

   operations are set up.
 If billing operations are set up in the parent OU, leave the parent OU to avoid any cascading SCP errors.
-* In order to completely close an account (aside from the `org-root` account, you'll need to go through the password recovery procedure for the root user account (ie, you need to try to log in with the email address for the account and click the "Forgot Password" link), then set up billing information for the account.
+* In order to completely close an account (aside from the `org-root` account), you'll need to go through the password recovery procedure for the root user account (ie, you need to try to log in with the email address for the account and click the "Forgot Password" link), then set up billing information for the account.
 Once you have done that,